 It is your responsibility as a levy and charge payer to remain aware of your obligations under legislation.

-The Department of Agriculture and Water Resources is responsible for the collection, administration and disbursement of levies and charges on behalf of Australian agricultural industries.
+The Department of Agriculture and Water Resources collects, administers and disburses agricultural levies and charges on behalf of Australia’s primary industries.